Georgetown Prison Scholars Program At The DC Jail

 In the Spring 2018 semester, 34 men and women incarcerated at the DC Jail began taking courses in English, Philosophy, Music, Debate, and Government, and they attended a weekly lecture series with guest speakers from across the humanities and social sciences.
 The classes were taught by Georgetown faculty, and several were “inside-outside” courses that also included Georgetown undergraduate students.
 In the Summer 2018 semester, we provided 12 courses and the Lecture Series to a group of 48 incarcerated men and women.

 The Fall 2018 semester marked our transition to a credit-bearing prison education program, enabling us to offer two Georgetown University courses to a select subset of our Scholars.
 After a vigorous admissions process, we selected 14 highly-qualified students for our inaugural cohort.
 In addition to the two credit-bearing courses, we continued to offer 7 non credit-bearing courses and the weekly lecture series to 50 male and female incarcerated scholars.
 Since 2018, we’ve had a total of over 50 students in our credit-bearing cohorts and over 100 students in our non-credit-bearing cohorts.
-We’re currently underway with our Fall 2019 semester, which now includes 3 credit-bearing courses, 6 non-credit courses, our weekly lecture series, and a writing center.
+We’re currently underway with our Spring 2020 semester, which now includes 3 credit-bearing courses, 7 non-credit courses, our weekly lecture series, and a writing center.

 The purpose of the Scholars Program is to improve the lives of all District residents by educating incarcerated citizens and preparing them to pursue a positive role in their home communities when they return.
 Our mission is backed by a large body of evidence suggesting that college education in jails and prisons reduces recidivism and costs, creates safer communities and stronger families, and greatly enhances the employment prospects of returning citizens.
 We hope this program can become a cornerstone of reentry for District citizens.